The first four legs of the World Series have been cancelled, but World Rugby has announced a funding boost

 When the Games were postponed until 2021 due to the pandemic, many sevens players took the positives of having more time to prepare.
 As Black Ferns sevens star Kelly Brazier says: “It’s another year to be better.”

-World Rugby has also announced that the first two rounds of the new HSBC World Sevens Series – due to take place in Dubai and Cape Town – have been cancelled, with a working group set up to decide on the best way forward for events in 2021.
-There could be nearly a year-long gap between World Series events – the most recent tournaments were at the start of March (men’s) and February (women’s) while the next possible dates on the calendar are at the end of January in New Zealand.
+The fact there are no tournaments on the horizon will certainly impact teams.
+The first four rounds of the new HSBC World Sevens Series – due to take place in Dubai, Cape Town, Hamilton and Sydney – have been cancelled, with a working group set up by World Rugby to decide on the best way forward for events in 2021.

 It means that teams’ preparations for the Tokyo Olympics have been thrown into disarray.
-Black Ferns Sevens players will play in the Farah Palmer Cup in New Zealand while many of England’s women’s sevens players are set to play in the Premier 15s, but 15-a-side rugby is not ideal in the lead-up to competing for the biggest prize in sevens.
+New Zealand sevens players will play in the Mitre 10 Cup (men’s) and Farah Palmer Cup (women’s) while many of England’s women’s sevens players are set to play in the Premier 15s, but 15-a-side rugby is not ideal in the lead-up to competing for the biggest prize in sevens.

 Another big issue is finding the right time and venue to schedule the repechage with three teams still to book their place at the Games – one in the men’s event and two in the women’s.
 With several players in the women’s teams in the repêchage also involved in qualifying campaigns for next year’s 15-a-side World Cup, there is a growing fixtures backlog.